 - Lumbar vertebrae: This level is commonly referred to as the middle of the back, and tends to take the brunt of many injuries.
-This segment of the spinal cord controls the lower abdomen, lower back, the legs and sections of the external genitals.
+This segment of the spinal cord controls the lower abdomen, lower back, legs, and sections of the external genitals.

 - Coccygeal vertebrae: As the lowest segment of the spinal column, or the tailbone, this segment is responsible for sensations felt from the skin on the lower back.

 Injuries to any section of the spinal cord can have devastating and long-lasting consequences on an individual’s entire life.
-Many individuals feel an immediate impact following a spinal cord injury such as numbness, weakness, paresthesia, loss of sensation and loss of fine motor skill.
+Many individuals feel an immediate impact following a spinal cord injury such as numbness, weakness, paresthesia, loss of sensation, and loss of fine motor skills.
 Skilled surgeons can attempt to correct the damage through intricate surgeries, including:

 - Discectomy: the removal of the herniated disk material to alleviate pressure on the spinal cord

 - Laminectomy: the removal of a portion of vertebral bone, referred to as the lamina

 - Spinal fusion: the joining of two or more vertebrae to eliminate pain caused by the abnormal motion of the spinal column

 - Spinal fusion with instrumentation: a fusion including the insertion of rods and screws into the vertebrae